skytap/well-architected-framework/security/keysecurityareas.md

-The Users, Groups, Projects and Departments are used to control Cost and/or Access to services; they should be configured to align with your organisation's best business processes and operational best practices.
+The Users, Groups, Projects and Departments are used to control Cost and/or Access to services; they should be configured to align with your organization's best business processes and operational best practices.

   |                    |     Cost Control    |     Access Control    |
 |--------------------|---------------------|-----------------------|